MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 The Azure Bot Service, along with the Bot Framework, provides tools to build, test, deploy, and manage intelligent bots, all in one place.
 You can also create your bot in Azure Bot Service.

 > [!IMPORTANT]
-> Bot applications within Microsoft Teams are available in GCC-High through [Azure Bot Service](/azure/bot-service/channel-connect-teams).
+> Bot applications within Microsoft Teams are available in GCC-High through [Azure bot Service](/azure/bot-service/channel-connect-teams) and bot channel registration should be done in Azure Government portal.

-> [!NOTE]
+>
-> * Bots in GCCH only support  up to manifest version v1.10.
+> * Bots in GCC-High only support up to manifest version v1.10.
-> * Image URL's in Adaptive Cards are not supported in GCCH environment.
+> * Image URLs in Adaptive Cards are not supported in GCCH environment.
 You can replace an image URL with Base64 encoded DataUri.
-> * Bot channel registration in Azure Government will provision web app bot, app service (app service plan), and application insights also but it doesn't support to provision the Azure Bot Service only (no app service).
+> * Bot channel registration in Azure Government will provision web app bot, app service (app service plan), and Application Insights also but it doesn't support to provisioning the Azure Bot Service only (no app service).
 >   <details>
 >   <summary><b>If you want to do bot registration only</b></summary>
 >